 It gets better for lower tax brackets.
 For married couples earning $75,000-124,999, the government will deposit $500 for your $100 contribution.
 And couples earning less than $75,000 get $500 of free money when they deposit just $25.

-Be aware: Funding for this generous program is capped at $3 million for the 2019 fiscal year.
-It’s a really good idea to get your application in as quickly as possible.
+Be aware: Funding for this generous program is limited, and this means it’s possible that some applicants will fail to receive matching contributions.
+So, it’s a really good idea to get your application in as quickly as possible.
 If program reserves are exhausted, state contributions will be allocated on a first come, first served basis.
 The government will also prioritize account holders who didn’t receive a state contribution in the past.

 Maryland actually has two 529 plans.
 The second is the Prepaid College Trust.
 As the name suggests, this account allows parents to lock in future tuition at today’s prices.
 This one doesn’t come with government contributions, but like the MCIP, it provides a generous deduction on Maryland’s state tax return.
 The maximum deduction per year per account is $2,500 for both the MCIP and the Prepaid Trust.
 A great feature of both 529 plans is that excess contributions can be carried over to future tax years.